gnamma/protocol/PROTOCOL.md

 ### Connect Request

-Connect is used when the client wants to initiate a connection with a server.
+Connect Request is used when the client wants to initiate a connection with a server.

 #### Payload